improving-minnesota/angular-training/labs/lab-07-factories.md

 ### Test the Notifications Service
 - Now we just need to test our service to make sure that it works as expected before we use it in our application.
 - Open **client/test/unit/services/notifications.spec.js**
-- You'll notice that the Jasmine specification has been started for you by your teammates.
+- You'll notice that the **Jasmine** specification has been started for you by your teammates.

 ###### Test that the close button will be shown

 - Find the `TODO` near line #28
 - Add a test to check for a close button:
+  - Create an empty object named, `message`.
+  - Call the `message()` function on the `notifications` service with an empty message configuration object.
+  - Verify that the message object has been extended with a `showCloseButton` property set to true.

 ```javascript
 it('should set showCloseButton to true on the message', function () {